HabanaAI/Model-References/TensorFlow/computer_vision/Unet2D/README.md

 ![UNet](images/unet.png)
 Figure 1.
 The architecture of a UNet model from [UNet: Convolutional Networks for Biomedical Image Segmentation paper](https://arxiv.org/abs/1505.04597).

+### Model Changes

+The below lists the major changes applied to the model:

+* Removed GPU specific configurations.
+* Changed some scripts to run the model on Gaudi.
+This includes loading Habana TensorFlow modules and using  multiple Gaudi cards helpers.
+* Added support for using bfloat16 precision instead of float16.
+* Replaced tf.keras.activations.softmax with tf.nn.softmax due to performance issues described in https://github.com/tensorflow/tensorflow/pull/47572;
+* Added further TensorBoard and performance logging options.
+* Removed GPU specific files (examples/*, Dockerfile etc.) and some unused codes.
+* Enabled the tf.data.experimental.prefetch_to_device for HPU device to improve performance.

 ### Default Configuration